- News & Publications

 A. The U.S. Small Business Administration’s Economic Injury Disaster Loan Program

-The SBA’s Economic Injury Disaster Loan program provides small businesses and non-profits with working capital loans of up to $2 million, which can provide vital economic support to small businesses to help overcome the temporary loss of revenue they are experiencing.
+Generally, the SBA’s Economic Injury Disaster Loan program provides small businesses and non-profits with working capital loans of up to $2 million, which can provide vital economic support to small businesses to help overcome the temporary loss of revenue they are experiencing.

 These loans carry an interest rate of 3.75% for small businesses and 2.75% for nonprofits.
 Loan repayment terms vary by applicant, up to a maximum of 30 years.
 They may be used to cover accounts payable, debts, payroll and other bills COVID-19 has affected the ability to pay.
 The SBA loan application is contingent on the following: